Health & beauty

 A recent European Commission report found that from the available information there was no evidence for the absorption of zinc oxide nanoparticles through skin – but “the risk assessment of nanomaterials is currently evolving”.

 In July 2012 the EPA announced it had amended its Cosmetic Products Group Standard so that the ingredients list of any cosmetic product sold here (including sunscreens) would have to indicate whether the product contained nanomaterials.
 Any such ingredients will be followed by the word “nano” in brackets.
 However, to allow time for existing stocks to be sold, the requirement wouldn't come into effect until July 2015.

 5 ml of sunscreen

-Look for sunscreens with an SPF claim of at least 30, plus broad-spectrum protection and water resistance.
+- Look for sunscreens with an SPF of at least 30+, plus water resistance and broad-spectrum protection.

-To get good protection you need to apply plenty of sunscreen – about one teaspoonful (5ml) for each arm, each leg, your back, your front and your face (which includes your neck and ears.
-That adds up to about 35 ml for a full-body application.
-(Our Test results table compares costs for the test sunscreens in the largest packs we could find.)
+- Apply plenty – about one teaspoonful (5ml) for each arm, each leg, your back, your front and your face (which includes your neck and ears).
+That adds up to about 35ml for a full-body application.

 35 ml of sunscreen